 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Was introduced somewhat (5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the D7500 comes out slightly ahead of the RX10 IV (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.